 Quickstart: Create a console app with Java and the MongoDB API in Azure Cosmos DB

-Alternatively, you can Try Azure Cosmos DB for free without an Azure subscription, free of charge and commitments.
-Or you can use the Azure Cosmos DB Emulator for this tutorial with a connection string of
+- An Azure account with an active subscription.
+Create one for free.
+Or try Azure Cosmos DB for free without an Azure subscription.
+You can also use the Azure Cosmos DB Emulator with the connection string

 Create a database account

-In a new window, sign in to the Azure portal.
+In a new browser window, sign in to the Azure portal.

 Setting Value Description Subscription Your subscription Select the Azure subscription that you want to use for this Azure Cosmos DB account.
 Resource Group Create new